 Pre-medication with steroids, paracetamol and antihistamines is generally considered effective.

-Pegasparaginase - If not on concurrent corticosteroids, premedication with hydrocortisone 100 mg IV is recommended.r
+Pegasparaginase: for patients not on concurrent corticosteroids, premedication with hydrocortisone 100 mg IV is recommended.r

+If a severe hypersensitivity or anaphylactic-type reaction occurs treatment should be discontinued immediately.
 Steroids, antihistamines, oxygen and epinephrine should be administered as clinically indicated.

 Hepatotoxicity and abnormal liver function